bgord/knowledge/git.md

 - First, B's commits are unwound, and A's commit are pulled, and B's commits are replayed on top of the new base.

 ---

+**git-blame**

+Who and in which revision made changes for the last time in given file line by line.

+Basic usage:
+`$ git blame .vimrc`

+Specify line range for the file (e.g 1-10):
+`$ git blame -L 1,10 .vimrc`

+Specify a revision to start searching from (instead of default HEAD):
+`$ git blame -L 1,1 a071ab3^ .vimrc`

+---